oma3dao/portal-position-paper/portal-position-paper.md

 7. Interoperability Issues: Not all metaverses may be compatible or interoperable, which could limit the effectiveness of portaling.
 OMA3 needs to play a large role in ensuring a clear standard and Platform compliance with the standard to address this challenge.

 8. User Churn:  Leaving one world through a portal is the equivalent of clicking off a website to go to another.
 The originating world loses the revenue potential or engagement of the user to another.
-The hope is that the portal system brings more users overall to the metaverse, and the rising tide lifts all boats.
+The hope is that IWPS brings more users overall to the metaverse, and the rising tide lifts all boats.

 9. Platform Clash:  An influx of users from a world with completely different social norms from the destination world could be a disruption to long-time participants in the destination world.